- Agronomic: peanuts, grass (misc. perennial), hay

 - Pest Management: biological control, economic threshold, field monitoring/scouting, physical control

-This research was conducted at four sites in Montana.
-Three sites were located on stakeholder properties using stakeholder livestock to implement grazing treatments.
-One site was located on Montana Agricultural Experiment Station (MAES) land using MSU livestock.
-Based on previous work conducted by the PI, study site size varied between 100 and 350 hectares.
-This was a replicated research project conducted on a commercial scale, not small plot.
+This research will be conducted at 4 sites in Montana.
+Three of these sites will be located on stakeholder property using stakeholder livestock.
+One site will be located on Montana Agricultural Experiment Station (MAES) land using MSU livestock.
+Based on previous work conducted by the PI, study site size will vary between 100 and 350 hectares.
+This is a replicated research project conducted on a commercial scale, not small plot.

 1) fall/winter grazing (i.e., grazing to 0 alfalfa weevil degree days),

 2) winter/spring grazing to 25 alfalfa weevil degree days,

 3) winter/spring grazing to 50 alfalfa weevil degree days,

 4) winter/spring grazing to 75 alfalfa weevil degree days, and

 5) winter/spring grazing to 100 alfalfa weevil degree days,